Our verdict

 Being a versatile shoe, it's totally reasonable to get a non-gusseted tongue, although it will mean that for some runners the lockdown won't be as good as in other shoes.

 And speaking about the tongue.
-It's classic Hoka—super thick and cozy.
+It's classic Hoka—super thick and cosy.
 In fact, we clocked it at 7.5 mm, making it a whopping 29% thicker than your average shoe tongue!

 Solimar is a stable and slightly rockered shoe

 This is a Hoka we're talking about, so there's gotta be a bit of that rocker action, right?
-A tester said that "the rocker heel might be too much for some people."
+While it's not off-the-charts crazy, we verified that's definitely noticeable, especially for a laid-back daily trainer.

 Unusual drop for a HOKA shoe

 The heel-to-drop (or drop) is the difference in height between the heel and the forefoot.
-HOKA, until today, has always used a measure between 4 and 5mm for this kind of shoe, but in this one, we have a 6mm.
+HOKA, until today, has always used a measure between 4 and 5 mm for this kind of shoe, but in this one, we have a taller 6 mm!

 On the other hand, if you're thinking that 6 mm it's too steep for you, give Altra shoes a look.